Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 Thyroid Eye Disease Symptoms and Signs

 Thyroid Eye Disease (TED) is an ongoing condition that can get worse over time if left untreated.
-Treating TED early can help you avoid serious eye damage
+Treating TED early may help you avoid serious eye damage

 Use the TED Symptom Simulator Tool below to learn about the symptoms of TED and how they progress, or read the list of symptoms below.
 Thyroid Eye Disease is sometimes also referred to as Graves’ Eye Disease.